robleroni/Puerro/docs/05-MVC.md

 ### Controllers

 The controller sits between models and views and is responsible for handling updates to the model.
-Any and all actions which change the model have to go through the controller.
+All actions which change the model have to go through the controller.
 Because all actions are handled by the controller, the application becomes very predictable and easier to reason about.

 A controller for our example could look like the following: